 Connecting two pipes is a simple process, but there are many subtle factors to consider when it comes to the safety and stability of your pipework.
 For example, many homeowners don’t know that connecting two pipes of a different metal can cause rapid corrosion—a quick recipe for clogs, leaks, water damage, and expensive repairs.
 You need the proper coupling for such a connection, and a professional plumber, as a pipe repair expert, will know exactly what’s required.

 Sometimes homeowners get extremely creative with their plumbing repair “solutions.”
 The results are often dangerous, unsightly, and expensive for the inefficiencies created.
 For example, homeowners might install faucets backwards, jerry-rig a teakettle to dispense hot water, use rubber bands to hold plumbing together, or construct elaborate arrays of pipework.
 You wouldn’t believe what some have resorted to in an effort to avoid hiring a professional plumber.
-We couldn’t help but shake our heads at some of these awful DIY plumbing disasters.

 Breaking In Your Water Heater